KhawYaoAn/NusNavDataCollector/README.md

-You probably are probably at the wrong place
+You are probably at the wrong place